With the esteemed Windows 7 going off life support in 2020, many users will be looking to switch to Windows 10.

 One of the most significant additions is the powerful BitLocker, which offers much more comprehensive encryption support compared to Windows 10 Home.
 Another notable security feature is the Windows Update for Business service, which is aimed at enterprise users and IT administrators.
 Then there is the added security in the form of Device Guard and Secure Boot, both of which are absent in the Home edition.

 Windows 10 Pro also ups the virtualization options with Client Hyper-V, which allows users to create a virtualized sandbox for various projects or play around with a different OS.

 Windows 10 Pro may be designed for professional or business users, but there’s plenty of hidden pearls for enthusiasts to play around with—assuming they’re willing to pay for it.
 More on that next.

 Windows 10 Costs

-For many Windows dwellers, the decision between versions may very well come down to price.
-Generally speaking, you can expect to pay around $130 – $139 for Windows 10 Home, via Amazon or directly from Microsoft.
+For many Windows users, the decision between these two editions may very well come down to the pricing.
+Generally speaking, you can expect to pay around $130 – $139 for Windows 10 Home, if you’re buying it via Amazon or directly from Microsoft.

-If you’re looking to upgrade from Windows 10 Home to Windows 10 Pro, you can buy a license through the Microsoft store—that privilege currently costs $100.
+Finally, if you’re looking to upgrade from Windows 10 Home to Windows 10 Pro, you can buy a license through the Microsoft store—that privilege currently costs $100.

 Value and Conclusion

-If you count yourself among the proud PC enthusiast crowd, or are a Windows power user, then it’s certainly worth the extra money to invest in Windows 10 Pro.
-You don’t have to be a business owner or IT professional to find value in the more sophisticated features found in Window 10 Pro.
-Plus, Windows 10 Pro.
+If you count yourself among the PC enthusiast crowd or are a Windows power user, then the Windows 10 Pro will most likely be worth the extra investment.
+You don’t have to be a business owner or an IT professional to find value in the more sophisticated features found in Windows 10 Pro.